GHOST-Aram/friendly-events/README.md

 - Event organizers can delete events from listings

 Visit the [Events documentation](https://github.com/GHOST-Aram/friendly-docs/blob/main/events/events.md) to learn how you can intergrate this application with your client app.

+#### 4. Venues
+Venues app manages event venues.
+Venue hosts -- owners or manager -- can create, update or delete venue listings through this app.
+All users including anonymous users can veiw lists of venues on this plaform.

+Visit the [venues endpoints documentation](https://github.com/GHOST-Aram/friendly-docs/blob/main/venues/venues.md) for a guide on how to integrate venues app with your client app.